renjmindy/FacialTrackDetectors/README.md

 * **[Procedures](https://github.com/renjmindy/FaceDetectors/blob/master/RegionDetector/Face_Detection.ipynb)**

   - Prepare data: extract positive and negative samples from data.
   - Classifier training:
     + add some layers into pre-trained model.
     + run fitting and validation accuracy expected to exceed 90%.
     + select epoch with best validation loss and load this epoch weight.
   - FCNN (Fully Connected Neural Network) model: build fcnn model, write `copy_weight` function and visualized `activation heat map`.
- - Detector: write `get_bboxes_and_decision_function` and visualized `predicted bboxes`
+  - Detector: write `get_bboxes_and_decision_function` and visualized `predicted bboxes`.
   - Precision/recall curve: implement precision/recall curve and plot it.
   - Threshold:
     + find point that corresponds to recall=0.85
     + Precision/recall graph should stop at recall=0.85
   - Detector score: on test dataset detection score (in graph header) should be 0.85 or greater.

 * **Files** This [repository](https://github.com/renjmindy/FaceDetectors/tree/master/RegionDetector) consist of multiple files:

   - `Face_Detection.ipynb` -- main task, read and do.
   - `get_data.py` -- script to download data for task, run automatically from main task.
 You don't need download data manually.
   - `scores.py` -- scores, which are using in main task.
   - `graph.py` -- graph plotting and image showing functions.
   - `prepare_data.ipynb` -- prepare data to train and test, you may run this script and repeat learning-test procedure to make sure that model haven't over-fitting.
 * **Dataset**

   - Raw Data is being kept [FDDB dataset](http://vis-www.cs.umass.edu/fddb/).
   - Data pre-processing/transformation scripts are being kept, defined in ./[prepare_data.ipynb](https://github.com/renjmindy/FaceDetectors/blob/master/RegionDetector/prepare_data.ipynb) and explained in ./[Face_Detection.ipynb](https://github.com/renjmindy/FaceDetectors/blob/master/RegionDetector/Face_Detection.ipynb)

 ## Contributing to Face Detectors
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->